aravindravi7/aravindravi7/README.md

 - 📍 **Location:** Currently based in Boston, MA.
 - 🎓 **Education:** Pursuing my Master’s at Northeastern University, where I’m sharpening my skills in product management, machine learning and emerging technologies.
-- 💼 **Profession:** Product Manager with diverse experience across industries like EdTech, SaaS, FinTech and Web3.
+- 💼 **Profession:** Product Manager with diverse experience across industries like EdTech, SaaS, FinTech, , Performance Management, Research, Web3 and AI.
 - 🤖 **Current Focus:** Exploring AI/ML and GenAI in particular to stay ahead of the curve and leverage these technologies for innovative product solutions.
 - 🛠️ **Why Coding?** I learned coding not as a developer but as a bridge-builder-enabling seamless collaboration with engineering teams and translating product vision into reality.